 You can download the source code for your Dropsource project at any time.
-Select Publish or Download this build for a build in your My Builds list in the editor, then select Download Source Code.
+Select Deploy this Build for the relevant build in your My Builds list in the editor, then select Download Source Code.
 Once downloaded you can import your code into the Android Studio IDE.
 Your download will be in a zipped archive file, so unzip it before continuing.

 If you edit the source code for your app outside of Dropsource there is no way to import your changes back into the editor.